rnewstead1/blog/src/posts/riding_bikes_in_gran_canaria.md

 ![road biking](../images/riding-bikes-in-gran-canaria/bike-view.jpg)

 Most of the roads were smooth and empty, with lots of big climbs.
 I could feel myself getting stronger each time I rode!
 Occasionally I'd make a bad route choice: what I thought from Google maps was a proper road turned out to be a gravel track.
-One evening I had a real race to beat the darkness after wobbling precariously along dirt trails for miles on skinny road tyres.
+One evening I narrowly beat the darkness home after wobbling precariously along dirt trails for miles on skinny road tyres.

 ![Hobbiton](../images/riding-bikes-in-gran-canaria/hobbit-land.jpg)

 I was lucky to have some great mountain bike trails right from my doorstep that weren't too technical.
 To begin with I was worried my knee wouldn't cope with downhill mountain biking, but my confidence (and strength) grew each day.
-My regular trail started with a 40 minute uphill slog in the sun, but it was worth it for the views and the downhill.
+My regular trail started with a 40 minute uphill slog in the sun.
+It was worth it for the views and the downhill.

 ![mountain biking on local trail](../images/riding-bikes-in-gran-canaria/mtb-2.jpg)

 On my last day of mountain biking I explored some new trails that were a bit too steep and technical for me.
 I fell hard on my elbow and ended up with a deep cut.
 Luckily it was towards the end of my ride, but gave a fright to the lady who was out walking her dog nearby.
 Her dog ran up to me and was jumping excitedly at me, while I held my bloody elbow in the air.
 I think she thought her dog had bitten me!
-It took a few weeks of removing bits of black sand from the cut when I was back home before the cut managed to heal.
+It took a few weeks of removing bits of black sand from the cut when I was back home before it healed.

 I headed south for the [TransGrancanaria](https://www.transgrancanaria.net/) race weekend and cheered on some friends who were running.
 I hired another road bike (this time from [Free Motion](https://www.free-motion.com/) in Maspalomas) and cycled a big hilly loop on race day, passing one of the race checkpoints three times.